schulle4u/yellow-extensions-schulle4u/audio/README.md

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

 `AudioDownload` = show download link for audio files, 1 or 0
-`AudioUrlPrefix` = URL prefix for audio files (useful for hosting files on a CDN)
+`AudioUrlPrefix` = URL prefix for audio files on a CDN
 `AudioStyle` = CSS class to use for the player

-The following file can be configured:
+The following file can be customised:

 `system/layouts/audio.html` = layout file for standalone audio player